Indian languages

 The mother goddess of the Iroquois tribes, said to have fallen through a hole in the sky.

-and created many things to help humankind; his twin Bad Spirit was evil and caused destruction.
+was the god of life and light, and created many things to help humankind; his twin

 Powerful storm spirits who live in the sky and cause thunder and lightning.
 Although they are